SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

 - Ensured proper state management and error handling for PayPal SDK loading.
 - **Added User List Reducer, Action & Screen:** Implemented user list management for administrators to view and manage registered users.

+## Recent Job Done

+- **User Management Enhancements:**
+  - Added user list management for administrators to view and manage registered users.
+  - Integrated user deletion functionality in the UserListScreen component.
+  - Updated user actions and reducers to handle user deletion.
+  - Ensured proper state management and error handling for user-related actions.

 ## Learn More

 To learn more about the technologies used in this project, check out the following resources: